jtmelton/appsensor/analysis-engines/appsensor-analysis-rules/README.md

 ------------
 There were several goals for the rules engine.

 First, to provide greater flexibility.
-Configurations can be more expressive, creative, and customized for a web applications needs.
+Configurations can now be more expressive, creative, and customized for a specific web application's needs.

-Secondly, and more importantly, to improve accuracy.
-Aggregating multiple Detection Point improves confidence in detecting malicious activity, reducing false positives.
-It can also be leveraged to lower the thresholds of Detection Points, while maintaining confidence in detection, reducing false negatives.
+Secondly, to improve accuracy.
+Combining input from multiple Detection Points provides a higher degree of confidence in determining whether activity is definitely malicious, which reduces false positives.
+The advantage of combining multiple Detection Points can also be used to lower the detection thresholds, without increasing false positives.
+This allows the rules engine to aggregate multiple "suspicious" activities into a single "malicious" detection.

 How does it work?
 ------------
 A Rule is made up of one or more Expressions.
-An Expression is a group of monitor points and operators seperated by chronilogical order using THEN operators. i.e. in our example "dp1 and dp2 or dp3" is one expression while "dp4" is another expression.
+An Expression is a group of Monitor Points and operators seperated by chronological order using THEN operators. i.e. in our example "dp1 and dp2 or dp3" is one expression while "dp4" is another expression.
 A Rule will generate an Attack only if each of it's Expressions evaluates to true and has been triggered within its window of time.